bblhd/osdev/README.md

 `iso` will only make the iso file, wheras `qemu` will also run it in qemu.
 If you use a device file (for example `/dev/sdb`), it will use dd to write the iso to the specified device.

-It is recomended to clear the build folder every so often, especially after changing header files, as the build script currently doesn't account for changed header files.
+It is recomended to clear the build folder to recompile after changing header files, as the build script currently doesn't account for them.
 The build script also doesn't delete anything itself.
 I intend to fix both of these things.

 Requirements